ianmeinert/mcp-servers/lang-chain-mcp-adapters/README.md

 # LangChain MCP Adapters

 A collection of adapters and example servers for integrating [LangChain](https://github.com/langchain-ai/langchain) with the Model Context Protocol (MCP).
-This project demonstrates how to connect LLM agents to external tools and APIs using MCP servers, including math and weather examples.
+This project demonstrates how to connect LLM agents to external tools and APIs using MCP servers, including math, weather, and PII handling examples.

 ---

 ## Features

-- **MCP Server Examples:** Math and Weather servers included, easily extensible.
+- **MCP Server Examples:** Math, Weather, and PII handling servers included, easily extensible.
 - **LangChain Integration:** Use MCP tools as part of your LangChain agent workflows.
 - **Multi-Server Support:** Connect to multiple MCP servers (stdio and SSE).
 - **Gemini & OpenAI Support:** Easily switch between LLM providers.
+- **PII Handling:** Secure handling of Personally Identifiable Information with LangSmith tracking.

 ---